 Disruptive and At Risk Behavior in our society is typically met with punishments that tend to make the behavior worse, which is very unfortunate considering these behaviors tend to signal unmet needs.
 Treating Disruptive and At Risk Behavior can include strategies such as exploring unmet needs and making a plan to get those needs met, enhancing communication skills, enhancing anger management skills, and carefully offering education on the consequences of these behaviors.
 It is also important to help the individual with Disruptive and At Risk Behavior to find the motivation to communicate their needs in a healthier way.
 We can help you to figure out how to get your needs met in a productive and healthy way.

-to Foster Care
+Trauma Linked to Foster Care and Adoption

 Foster and Adoption Issues can be present in children currently going through foster care or the adoption process, or those who previously experienced being in the foster care system or being adopted.
 Issues can include trauma responses, low self worth, depression and anxiety, abandonment concerns, and trust concerns.
 These issues tend to show up differently depending on the individual.

 Treating Foster and Adoption Issues can be treated with strategies such as processing one's experience with foster care or adoption, relationship and trust building, family therapy, and education for the parents about the foster care system and typical reactions to being fostered or adopted.
 We can help you to feel more confident in your identity as a fostered or adopted individual, or as the parent of a fostered or adopted child, and help you and your family to feel more connected.

 LGBTQ+ Related Concerns